JeffHing/angular-test-context/README.md

 ```

 The `compile()` method returns the Angular wrapped DOM element, which you can
-then inspect during your tests to validate the directive's behavior.
+then be inspected during your tests to validate the directive's behavior.

 ### Changing a Scope Value